websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/reference/7-3-breaking-changes.md

 ---------------------------------------

-### Renamed portal properties "module.framework.properties.felix.fileinstall.\*" to "module.framework.properties.file.install.\*"
+### Renamed Portal Properties "module.framework.properties.felix.fileinstall.\*" to "module.framework.properties.file.install.\*"
 - **Date:** 2020-Jul-13
 - **JIRA Ticket:** [LPS-115016](https://issues.liferay.com/browse/LPS-115016)

 #### What changed?

 Portal properties beginning with "module.framework.properties.felix.fileinstall" have been renamed to begin with "module.framework.properties.file.install".

 #### Who is affected?

-This affects anyone who has the portal property settings `module.framework.properties.felix.fileinstall.*`.
+This affects anyone who has overridden `module.framework.properties.felix.fileinstall.*` portal property settings.

 #### How should I update my code?

-Existing usage of the `module.framework.properties.felix.fileinstall.*` properties can be renamed to `module.framework.properties.file.install.*`
+Rename properties starting with `module.framework.properties.felix.fileinstall.*` to start with `module.framework.properties.file.install.*`

 #### Why was this change made?

-This change was made to reflect the inlining of Apache Felix Fileinstall.
+This change was made to reflect the inlining of Apache Felix File Install.
+Liferay is now managing and maintaining this functionality.
-Moving forward this functionality will be managed and maintained by Liferay and the properties should be appropriately named.

 ---------------------------------------